Anurni/lt2326-h24-wa_modeling/README.md

    ```
 After the first trials (with applying only the convolutional and deconvolutional layers in addition to the reLU activation function, these training loss were obtained from 10 epochs:
 ![image](https://github.com/user-attachments/assets/d5331457-46d0-42dc-b094-09ad1a85b99b)

+2. Saving and clustering the representations using clustering methods from scikit-learn:
+   In this part, I will use the latent (compressed) representations of the images to plot a cluster graph in order to see if the model has learnt to cluster different art styles.
+   As the clustering method I chose K-means due to its simplicity, specifying the n of clusters as 27 (n of classes in our dataset).